-- Discussing what happened, establishing the concern and the need to change. - Informing parents/carers to help change the attitude and behaviour of the child. - Providing appropriate education and support regarding their behaviour or actions. - If online, requesting that content be removed and reporting accounts/content to service provider. - Sanctioning, in line with school behaviour policy; this may include official warnings, detentions, removal of privileges (including online access when encountering cyberbullying concerns), internal exclusion/isolation, alternative provision and fixed-term or permanent exclusions. - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this may include involvement from the Police or referrals to Early Help, Specialist Children's Services, or Child and Adolescent Mental Health Services (CAMHS) as appropriate.
+- Discussing what happened, establishing the concern and the need to change. - Informing parents/carers to help change the attitude and behaviour of the child. - Providing appropriate education and support regarding their behaviour or actions. - Attend a mediation (restorative justice) meeting with the affected student to resolve issues and prevent recurrence if appropriate and agreed by all parties. - If online, requesting that content be removed and reporting accounts/content to service provider. - Sanctioning, in line with school behaviour policy; this may include official warnings, detentions, removal of privileges (including online access when encountering cyberbullying concerns), internal exclusion/isolation, assisted off site provision, alternative provision, suspension or permanent exclusions. - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this may include involvement from the Police or referrals to Early Help, Specialist Children's Services, or Child and Adolescent Mental Health Services (CAMHS) as appropriate.